 When I’ve had the chance over the last few years to show Writing Reviser in classrooms and at conferences, I’ve been careful to point that its purpose is not punitive.
 Specifically, I mean that the tool does not simply search for and highlight mistakes that student writers inevitably make.
 Instead,

 Good news!
 We’ve revised the Writing Reviser.
 We’re happy to announce a number of exciting new features we’ve recently added to the Writing Reviser menu to help students select words that are more vivid, accurate, and powerful.
 Give meaning to those empty expressions.
 A new feature in the Sentence Economy

-We’ve revised and added features to Writing Reviser so that is is even more responsive to the needs of students!
+We regularly revise and add features to Writing Reviser so that it is even more responsive to the needs of students!
 More specifically, we've bolstered the Writing Reviser menu to help students spot potentially problematic words and expressions, thus making their sentences clearer and more powerful.
 Tell the reader what “This” means.

-Here’s good news!
-In the spirit that even good work can get better with revision, we’ve revised Writing Reviser.
-We think you'll be especially excited about a couple of new features to help students revise words and expressions in ways that will make their sentences more varied and powerful.
-Draw on
+In the spirit that even good work can get better with revision, we continually revise Writing Reviser.
+We think you'll be especially excited about a couple of features that help students revise words and expressions in ways that will make their sentences more varied and powerful.
+Draw on more words in your

 Every April we celebrate National Poetry Month, a time when verse-loving educators, media specialists, booksellers, and publishers introduce novel ways to promote poetry.
 Teachers plan special units on the Romantics, poetry lovers attend readings and symposiums, and we all expect to see releases of new and old titles.
 It’s a